weiping-playnext/Zenject/README.md

 * **<a id="faq-performance"></a>How is performance?**

     See <a href="#optimization_notes">here</a>

-* **<a id="net-framework"></a>Can I use .NET framework 4.0 and above?**

-    By default Unity uses .NET framework 3.5 and so Zenject assumes that this is what you want.
-If you are compiling Zenject with a version greater than this, this is fine, but you'll have to either delete or comment out the contents of Func.cs.

 * **<a id="howtousecoroutines"></a>How do I use Unity style Coroutines in normal C# classes?**